ABOUT THE SMALL GRANTS SCHEME:

-The FWSA awards a small grant of £250 for workshops, seminars and conferences organised by and aimed at postgraduate students.
-This money can be used for a variety of purposes and can be used alongside other awards.
-The lead organisers named on the application form must be FWSA members at the time the application and at the time the initiative is to take place.
+The FWSA awards a small grant of £250 for workshops, seminars and conferences organised by and for postgraduate students.
+This money can be used for a range of purposes and alongside other awards.
+Events should focus on an aspect of feminism, women’s studies or gender.
+The lead organiser(s) named on the application form must be postgraduate students and FWSA members at the time of application and when the initiative takes place.

 Since then we have helped a number of very successful events to take place, including: